denefoster/ramrod.nz/content/bike/new-tires.md

 Date: 2016-09-17 09:27

 Finally have the troika of a new set of slicks, wheels they'll fit on, and time to shove them onto the bike.
-Battleax V02s huzzah !
+Battlax V02s huzzah !

 I have a set of FZR400 1WG wheels, 3.50x17 rear, and 2.50x17 front.
 The rear shouldn't be an issue, but the front is made for a 15mm axle, and mine is 12.
 There does exist a set of bearings, 6401-2RS which are 12x42x13, which would make things just work.. alas I can't seem to actually buy them.